camunda/camunda-docs/docs/guides/setting-up-development-project.md

 </Tabs>

 - Go to your cluster in the [Camunda Cloud Console](https://camunda.io).
-- In the cluster detail view, click on "_View Workflow Instances in Camunda Operate_".
+- In the cluster detail view, click on "_View Process Instances in Camunda Operate_".
-- In the "_Instances by Workflow_" column, click on "_Test Process - 1 Instance in 1 Version_".
+- In the "_Instances by Process_" column, click on "_Test Process - 1 Instance in 1 Version_".
 - Click the Instance Id to open the instance.
 - You will see the token is stopped at the "_Get Time_" task.